eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Has a proven track record implementing data driven products and a broad understanding of the state of the art in machine learning
 	- Comfortable working in an open source setting
 	- Able to create and deploy machine learning pipelines
-	- Has a passion for helping protect users’ privacy and security
+	- Has a passion for helping protect users' privacy and security
 	- A Ph.D. in computer science is highly preferred, but we may consider some exceptions
 	- Logistic Regression, Decision Trees, Random Forest, Naive Bayes, Clustering, etc. and a good grasp of the strengths and weaknesses of specific approaches
 	- Basic data cleansing and preparation, variable preprocessing/transformation